MattiWheels/Twitteresque-Django-App/README.md

 You can clone this repository with `git clone https://github.com/MattiWheels/Twitteresque-Django-App.git`

-Make sure you install django: `python -m pip install Django`

-Alternatively, you can install all of the required packages: `python -m pip install -r requirements.txt`
+Make sure you install all of the required packages: `python -m pip install -r requirements.txt`

 You may consider creating a virtual environment in your project folder to help consolidate the packages used in this project.